remla25-team12/operation/docs/continuous-experimentation.md

 **Null hypothesis:**

-Adding linkedin icon when hovering over user profile does not impact number of user clicks to our member’s profile
+Adding linkedin icon when hovering over user profile **does not** impact number of user clicks to our member’s profile.

 **Alternative Hypothesis**

-Adding linkedin icon when hovering over user profile will increase number of user clicks to our member’s profile.
+Adding linkedin icon when hovering over user profile **will increas**e** number of user clicks to our member’s profile.

 ## Experiment
 The experiment we will do is have two version of our app v1 and v2.